 Graphic Design is an area of employment growth in the UK.
 Effective designers have a keen visual awareness combined with excellent visual communication skills both verbally and on paper.
 They embrace new technologies, love to experiment, are sticklers for detail and always meet deadlines.
 Studying Graphic Design will allow you to explore and develop these skills, create unique and innovative graphic design and work in a professional studio environment.

-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three other GCSEs at grade 5/4 or above, including English Language and Mathematics at grade 5/4.
 Or eight GCSEs at a minimum of grade 5.
-It is not necessary to have studied Art & Design or Graphic Design at GCSE in order to study A Level Graphic Design.
-However, a keen interest in the subject is crucial.

 Observational drawing underpins all you do on this course.
 You will work from your own drawings and photographs and you will be taught to draw for a range of different purposes; such as to generate primary sources, idea generation and sketching.
 Drawing allows you to collect information, express and communicate feelings, opinions and ideas, helps to solve problems and develops your visual thinking skills and allows you to explore a wide range of materials and media, both traditional and digital.